PhoenixTales/phoenix-docs/story/armours/gladiators.md

 * (PSI) Gurus: Scary Figures, they're in league with the evil / decadent.
 * (PSI) Novices: Those Blinded with their offers are no temptation for us.
 * (PSI) Templars: Wake up - you could become good paladins/mercs.
-* Evocator: The healing mages will now why they are so careful.
+* Evocator: The healing mages will know why they are so careful.
 * Outside World: We are your slaves no longer!

 **What others say about them:**